As Scared As – 35 Similes for Being Scared

 Other Ways to Say:

-14. As jittery as a leaf in the wind
+As Scared as a Leaf in the Wind

 Meaning: Describes a person who is trembling or feeling uneasy due to fear or nervousness.